-- domestic abuse can encompass a wide range of behaviours and may be a single incident or a pattern of incidents. - domestic abuse can include, but is not limited to, psychological (including coercive control), physical, sexual, economic, or emotional abuse. - children can be victims of domestic abuse if they see, hear, or experience the effects of abuse at home and/or suffer domestic abuse in their own intimate relationships (teenage relationship abuse). - anyone can be a victim of domestic abuse, regardless of sexual identity, age, ethnicity, socioeconomic status, sexuality or background, and domestic abuse can take place inside or outside of the home. - domestic abuse can take place within different types of relationships, including ex-partners and family members. - there is always a potential for domestic abuse to take place when parents/families separate, or for existing domestic abuse to persist or escalate post separation. - domestic abuse can have a detrimental and long-term impact on children's health, well-being, development, and ability to learn. - domestic abuse concerns will not be looked at in isolation and our response will be considered as part of a holistic approach which takes into account children's lived experiences. - it is important not to use victim blaming language and to adopt a trauma informed approach when responding to concerns relating to domestic abuse. - If staff are concerned that a child may be at risk of seeing, hearing, or experiencing the effects of any form of domestic abuse, or in their own intimate relationships, immediate action should be taken by speaking to the DSL or a deputy. - Wrotham School is an Operation Encompass School.
+- Wrotham School recognises that: - Domestic abuse can encompass a wide range of behaviours and may be a single incident or a pattern of incidents. - Domestic abuse can include, but is not limited to, psychological (including coercive control), physical, sexual, economic, or emotional abuse. - Children can be victims of domestic abuse if they see, hear, or experience the effects of abuse at home and/or suffer domestic abuse in their own intimate relationships (teenage relationship abuse). - Anyone can be a victim of domestic abuse, regardless of sexual identity, age, ethnicity, socioeconomic status, sexuality or background, and domestic abuse can take place inside or outside of the home. - Domestic abuse can take place within different types of relationships, including ex-partners and family members. - There is always a potential for domestic abuse to take place when parents/families separate, or for existing domestic abuse to persist or escalate post separation. - Domestic abuse can have a detrimental and long-term impact on children's health, well-being, development, and ability to learn. - o Domestic abuse concerns will not be looked at in isolation and our response will be considered as part of a holistic approach which takes into account children's lived experiences.

+- It is important not to use victim blaming language and to adopt a trauma informed approach when responding to concerns relating to domestic abuse. - If staff are concerned that a child may be at risk of seeing, hearing, or experiencing the effects of any form of domestic abuse, or in their own intimate relationships, immediate action should be taken by speaking to the DSL or a deputy. - Wrotham School is an Operation Encompass School.
 This means we work in partnership with Kent Police to provide support to children experiencing the effects of domestic abuse.
-An Operation Encompass notification is sent to the school when the police are called to an incident of domestic abuse and there are children in the household; the police are expected to inform schools before the child(ren) arrive the following day. - Operation Encompass notifications help ensure that we have up to date and relevant information about children's circumstances and enables us to put immediate support in place according to the child's needs. - Operation Encompass does not replace statutory safeguarding procedures and where appropriate, a referral to the front door will be made if there are any concerns about a child's welfare. - Where the school is unsure of how to respond to a notification, advice will be sought from the Education Safeguarding Service or the Operation Encompass helpline which is available 8AM to 1PM, Monday to Friday on 0204 513 9990.
+An Operation Encompass notification is sent to the school when the police are called to an incident of domestic abuse and there are children in the household; the police are expected to inform school s before the child(ren) arrive the following day. - Operation Encompass notifications help ensure that we have up to date and relevant information about children's circumstances and enables us to put immediate support in place according to the child's needs. - Operation Encompass does not replace statutory safeguarding procedures and where appropriate, a referral to the Front Door Service will be made if there are any concerns about a child's welfare. - Where the school is unsure of how to respond to a notification, advice may be sought from the Front Door Service, or the Operation Encompass helpline which is available 8AM to 1PM, Monday to Friday on 0204 513 9990.

-The school are signed up to the Operation Encompass website.
-Operation Encompass provides an advice and helpline service for all staff members from educational settings who may be concerned about children who have experienced domestic abuse.
-The helpline is available 8AM to 1PM, Monday to Friday on 0204 513 9990.
+More information about the scheme and how school s can become involved is available on the Operation Encompass provides an advice and helpline service for all staff members from educational settings who may be concerned about children who have experienced domestic abuse.
+The helpline is available 8AM to 1PM, Monday to Friday on 0204 513 9990